johnfraserss/ICS3C/Assignments/10 - Culminating/README.md

 ###Part 2
 Write a reflection paper about your process in Part 1.
-In fewer than 200 words, respond to the following:
+In fewer than 200 words total, respond to **all** the following:

-  1. Which way of storing data was easiest?
+  1. Which way of storing data allowed for easiest access?
 Why?
   2. Which of the five tasks was the most challenging?
 Why?
   3. Discuss some of the planning and debugging strategies you used to overcome challenges when writing your programs.

 ###Part 3

-In fewer than 300 words, respond to **all** of the following:
+In fewer than 300 words total, respond to **all** of the following:

-  1. Which two computer peripheral devices do you use the most?
-Select one of the devices and find three computer tasks that cannot be done without this device.
-Why can't these tasks be done without this device?
+  1. Which computer peripheral device do you use the most?
+Find three computer tasks that cannot be accomplished without this device.
+Why can't these three tasks be done without this device?
+  2. What are the stages in the software development life cycle "waterfall model"?
+Which stage do you think would take the most time in a software project?
+Why?
-  2. Name two negative effects of computer use on the environment.
-Select one of the negative effects and explain what you can do reduce this.
+  3. Name two negative effects of computer use on the environment.
+Select one of the negative effects and explain what you can do to reduce this effect.
-  3. Name two negative effects of computer use on human health.
-Select one of the negative effects and explain what you can do to avoid this.
+  4. Name two negative effects of computer use on human health.
+Select one of the negative effects and explain what you can do to avoid it.

 ###Submissables